17 Top-Rated National and State Parks in Utah

 Canyonlands National Park, Island in the Sky | Photo Copyright: Lana Law

-Canyonlands is Utah's Grand Canyon.
-About a 30-minute drive from Arches National Park, these two parks are often visited in the same vacation, but each requires a significant amount of time.
+The Island in the Sky section of Canyonlands National Park is about a 30-minute drive from Arches National Park, these two parks are often visited in the same vacation, but each requires a significant amount of time.

-Canyonlands National Park is broken out into four districts.
+Canyonlands National Park is broken out into three main districts.
 Island in the Sky is the most popular, followed by Needles, and in a much more remote area that many tourists never get to is the Maze.
-The fourth district is the rivers that divide these areas.
+The fourth district, which gets little mention, is the rivers that divide these areas.

 Mesa Arch, Island in the Sky